xf-shi/ML-for-Transaction-Costs/README.md

 ## Basic Setup for the case with a single stock

 We consider two calibrated models: a quadratic transaction cost models, and a power cost model with elastic parameter of 3/2.
-In both experiments, the FBSDE solver and the Deep Hedging are implemented, as well as the asymptotic formula from Equation (3.4) in reference [2].
+In both experiments, the FBSDE solver, the Deep Hedging, and the ST-Hedging, are implemented, as well as the asymptotic formula from Equation (3.4) in reference [2].
 <br/>
 For the case of quadratic costs, the ground truth from equation (4.1) in reference [2] is also compared.
 See [`Script/sample_code_quadratic_cost.py`](./Script/sample_code_quadratic_cost.py) for details.
 <br/>